 How do diseases transmit via surfaces?

-It is common for many infectious diseases to transmit through surfaces (see figure below).
-Surfaces can include a range of commonly touched objects such as tabletops, door knobs, toys, light switches and other objects.
+Infectious diseases can be transmitted through surfaces (see figure below).
+Surfaces can include a range of commonly touched objects such as tabletops, doorknobs, toys, light switches, and other objects.
 Generally speaking, the likelihood of disease transmission through surfaces depends on the following factors:

-- Rate of transfer from surfaces to hands or mouth
+Rate of transfer from surfaces to hands and mouth/nose/eyes

 Surface-mediated transmission.
 Adapted from: Julian, 2010.